jguadagno/jguadagno.github.io/_posts/2008-07-28-creating-a-new-sitefinity-generic-content-module.md

 <% $Resources:SearchItemsBy %>
 ```

 This code tells the ASP.NET engine to get the resource file text in the key SearchItemsBy.
-This language is based on the page’s locale.
+This language is based on the page's locale.
 If this text was on the `ControlPanelInsert.ascx` control, ASP.NET would look within the `ControlPanelInsert.ascx.resx` file, unless you had localized versions then it would look in `ControlPanelInsert.ascx.<_locale_>.resx`.
 For more information, please read [Walkthrough: Using Resources for Localization with ASP.NET](https://msdn.microsoft.com/en-us/library/fw69ke6f.aspx?WT.mc_id=DOP-MVP-4024623) from MSDN.
 Keep this in mind while editing your Sitefinity controls later on.

 ### ContentView Control Overview